 Getting Started with Blazor ComboBox Component

-This section explains how to include the Blazor ComboBox component in a Blazor WebAssembly app using Visual Studio and Visual Studio Code.
+This section explains how to include the Blazor ComboBox component in a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get started quickly with the Blazor ComboBox component, review the following video or the GitHub sample.
+To get started quickly with the Blazor ComboBox component, refer to this GitHub sample.

 Prerequisites